An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Proof of Theorem 3

 We are now ready to analyze the stability of (\ref{exsld}) that can be treated as a perturbation system of (\ref{exrenom}).
-By following the similar procedure of~(\ref{clyp1})–(\ref{exree}) and based on the following inequalities:
+By following the similar procedure of~(\ref{clyp1})–(\ref{exree}) and based on the subsequent facts:

-the semi-global exponential stability of~(\ref{exsld}) is guaranteed, by appropriately designing the approximation error bounds $\varepsilon_f,\varepsilon_h,\varepsilon_g$ and $\varepsilon _i$ such that
+the semi-global exponential stability of~(\ref{exsld}) is guaranteed, by appropriately designing the approximation error bounds $\varepsilon_f,\varepsilon_h,\varepsilon_g$, and $\varepsilon _i$ such that